 - The alt text should appropriately describe the content of the image.

 - The caption should explain more about the purpose of the image.

 Don't simply describe the surface features of the image or graphic.

 Don't include the same alt text everywhere an image is used.

 Don't use the name of the file itself (e.g., "graphic.png").

 Avoid the use of phrases such as "image of ..." or "graphic of ..."; most users will be aware that an image is present, either by visual observation or adaptive technology.

 Longer descriptions (more than about 125 characters) should be included in the body text of your document or as a separate page that you link to, rather than as alt text.

-Some technologies for displaying content may have features that enable you to include null text by checking a box to indicate that an alt description is not necessary.
-Others may require that you enter a null attribute instead.
+Some technologies for displaying content have features that enable you to include null alt text by checking a box; other technologies may require that you enter a null attribute (alt="" or alt="""") instead.